 Export and share

 Bounce to a stereo file (WAV for collaborators, MP3 for quick sharing) at a comfortable level with a little headroom.
 Name the file with the song title, tempo and key so it is easy to find later.
-Then send it, file it, or use it as the blueprint for a full recording from the recording techniques hub.
+Then send it, file it, or use it as the blueprint for a full song recording at home from the recording techniques hub.

 Frequently asked questions